Demons (band): Albums and tours

 In September 2001, "Demons" embarked on their first American tour.
 They were part of a package including The Nomads and The Fleshtones.
 The Nomads resigned from the tour following the September 11 attacks on World Trade Center.
 In March 2002, the band went on their second US tour.
 They began recording their follow up album Stockholm Slump with Tomas Skogsberg shortly after the tour ended.
 Before the album was mixed, "Demons" headed out to play the Scandinavian Gearfests (music festival coordinated by Gearhead Records) held in Stockholm, Helsinki and Oslo.
 After the album's release, they embarked on another coast-to-coast US tour, with the New Bomb Turks, co headlining the American Gearfest festival in Austin, Texas.
 "Demons" performed extensively throughout Europe in 2003.
 They toured the US again in 2004 after the release of Demonology – If You Can't Join Us Beat Us, a collection of tracks from compilations and other rare recordings.
 In 2006, the band toured Scandinavia, Italy, Slovenia and Croatia.

-Following the release of the critically acclaimed album Ace In The Hole, the band joined The Hellacopters for twelve shows on their farewell tour "The Tour Before The Fall.
+Following the release of the critically acclaimed album Ace In The Hole, the band joined The Hellacopters for twelve shows on their farewell tour The Tour Before The Fall.
 Some shows also included New Zealand band The Datsuns.
-The Hellacopters also covered the "Demons" song "Electrocute" on the album Head Off.
+The Hellacopters also covered the "Demons" song Electrocute on the album Head Off.
 "Demons" continued to promote Ace In The Hole on tours in Sweden and Italy throughout 2009.
-A single "My Bleeding Heart" was lifted off the album for release and came out on the Italian label Tornado Ride.
+A single My Bleeding Heart was lifted off the album for release and came out on the Italian label Tornado Ride.

 At the end of 2010 "Demons" released the album Scarcity Rock which was more experimental than earlier releases.
 The band recorded most of it themselves on a portable studio in their rehearsal space.
 It was self-released on red vinyl with a free CD inside.
 Tours in Italy and Germany followed.
-After this the band took a four-year break and resurfaced with a show, the reissue of Electrocute and the new singles "Kids are Gonna Cry", "DEMONS"/The Hip Priests" and "...
-Was Here" as well as a collaboration album, "On the Streets and In Our Hearts" with punk rocker Jeff Dahl.
+After this the band took a four-year break and resurfaced with a show, the reissue of Electrocute and the new singles Kids are Gonna Cry, "DEMONS"/The Hip Priests and ...
+Was Here as well as a collaboration album, On the Streets and In Our Hearts with punk rock legend Jeff Dahl.

 In April 2019 the band released the full-length album Kiss Off on Glunk Records and Alaska Productions.
 The album was greatly received and voted one of the best album of 2019 by several publications.
 The magazine Classic Rock gave the album eight out of ten and called it "a veritable orgy of hard core rock'n'roll".

-In January 2020 the band went back to Japan for a short tour.
-They announced their 25th anniversary starting with a couple of archival releases including a live album called "No Loitering" recorded at the Crocodile Cafe in Seattle.
+In January 2020 the band went back to Japan for a tour.
+They announced their 25th anniversary starting with a couple of archival releases including a live album called No Loitering - Burn Down the Club! recorded 2004 at the Crocodile Cafe in Seattle, USA.

+During the pandemic the band recorded the anniversary album Rock & Roll with the Punches but hasn't been touring since 2020.